-Are you ready for the summer?
-If, like me, you answered that with a resounding, “Yeah!” then you’re in luck.
-The season may not officially begin for a few more weeks, but this is the time of year that I start shifting gears — from close-toed shoes to sandals, jeans to shorts, red wine to margaritas.
+Ah, summer.
+The time of year to shift gears — from close-toed shoes to sandals, jeans to shorts, red wine to margaritas.
 It’s when play dates extend well into the evening, a dip in the pool counts as a bath, and the folks at the neighborhood water ice shop know the kids by name.

 Outdoor Pool Season